Advayp/docs/spiceaidocs/docs/cli/reference/add.md

 ### Examples

-Adding a Spicepod from a source currently using Spice (like `spiceai/quickstart`):
+Adding a Spicepod from a Spicerack using Spice (like `spiceai/quickstart`):

 ```shell
 spice add spiceai/quickstart